fru-io/handbook/docs/engineering/support-services.md

 # Support Services

+@TODO: Make sure this is actionable and implemented throughout VictorOps, Github, etc.

 Drud Technology delivers limited technical support services, including Problem Resolution Support, Engineering Support for DDEV Live, and related products via the [Customer Support Ticketing system](https://support.ddev.com/).
 Most of the documentation in these procedures is for internal purposes only to give the support team guidelines by which to work tickets.
 These guidelines may not match public-facing SLAs as we have internal levels of excellence to ensure our platform stays healthy and running.

 ## Problem Resolution Support